Marjorie Taylor Greene suspended from Twitter over false vaccine claim

 Marjorie Taylor Greene suspended from Twitter for a week after claiming vaccines are ‘failing’

-Georgia Republican Representative Marjorie Taylor Greene has been suspended from Twitter for a week after claiming vaccines are “failing”.
+Georgia Republican Representative Marjorie Taylor Greene has been suspended from Twitter for a week after claiming that the vaccines are “failing”.

-According to CNN, a spokesperson for the social media platform said the tweet “was labelled in line with our COVID-19 misleading information policy.
+According to CNN, a spokesperson for the social media platform said the tweet “was labelled in line with our Covid-19 misleading information policy.
 The account will be in read-only mode for a week due to repeated violations of the Twitter Rules”.

-According to Twitter’s policy on misinformation about Covid-19, a “7-day account lock” will occur on a user’s fourth strike.
+Twitter’s policy on misinformation about Covid-19 states that a “7-day account lock” will occur after a user’s fourth strike.

 At 10.15pm on Monday night, Ms Greene tweeted: “The FDA should not approve the covid vaccines.
 There are too many reports of infection & spread of #COVID19 among vaccinated people.
 These vaccines are failing & do not reduce the spread of the virus & neither do masks.
 Vaccine mandates & passports violate individual freedoms.”